 - The Spires School Health and Safety Policy

-- The Spires Safeguarding and Child Protection Policy
+- The Spires School Safeguarding Child Protection Policy & Procedure

 - The Spires Admissions Policy & Procedure

-- The Spires Assessment Planning Reporting & Recording Policy & Procedure
+- The Spires School Assessment Planning Reporting and Recording Policy & Procedure

 - The Spires Attendance Policy & Procedure